THE WORLD IS FULL OF STORIES

 Please call Ros: 0431 477 292

-We have social gatherings for members each year and our tellers can be f found in national institutions, libraries and education places all over Canberra and the local region.
-We also have a monthly program on Radio 1RPH.
+We have social gatherings for members each year and our tellers can be found in national institutions, libraries and education places all over Canberra and the local region.
+We also tell stories on Radio 1RPH.

 However storytelling isn't just for children.

 Twice yearly we present public concerts of stories and music: